Research Theme Update: Omics Nanotechnology for Cancer Precision Medicine

 The group has been very busy since establishing the ONC-PM research theme.
 For example, they have been preparing multiple proposals to the National Institutes of Health (NIH) and to the Army, to obtain additional funding to support the work.
 Kohli is acutely aware of the limitations of existing technology, and Mayo Clinic has been preparing an annotated bio-specimen repository, collecting blood samples from cancer patients, and providing guidance on the type of diagnostics that would make a difference in the way that cancer is managed.

-The team’s collaborator at the University of Wisconsin, Prof. Liang Wang, continues to analyze DNA sequencing data from tumors, to identify mutations measured from the blood of cancer patients, leading to the identification of more and more biomarkers that can be incorporated into the diagnostic tests developed by the team.
+The team’s collaborator at the Medical College of Wisconsin, Prof. Liang Wang, continues to analyze DNA sequencing data from tumors, to identify mutations measured from the blood of cancer patients, leading to the identification of more and more biomarkers that can be incorporated into the diagnostic tests developed by the team.

 The team has also hired an IGB Fellow postdoc scientist, Taylor Canady, to join the theme.
 Canady started work about 4 months ago, and he is making the lab efforts move along very quickly.
 The team is also setting up lab space in IGB, where they are building a new Photonic Crystal Microscope dedicated to diagnostic purposes.